numpy/numpy/doc/neps/missing-data.rst

 Assigning a value to an array always causes that element to not be NA, transparently unmasking it if necessary.
-Assigning numpy.NA to the array masks that element or assigns the NA bit pattern for the particular dtype.
+Assigning numpy.NA to the array masks that element or assigns the NA bitpattern for the particular dtype.
 In the mask-based implementation, the storage behind a missing value may never be accessed in any way, other than to unmask it by assigning its value.